cloudmelon/Cloud-Native-Playbook/03 - Networking.md

 - URL-based routing such as different pages for the same web application ( example : www.cloud-melon.com/contacts and www.cloud-melon.com/aboutme )
 - Based on domain name itself to route specific users ( such as blog.cloud-melon.com and code.cloud-melon.com )

-All those will fully depend on your configuration.
+All those will fully depend on your backend configuration of the ingress controller.

 ### NGINX as Ingress Controller in its simplest form